Amplify the national conversation on climate change. Together our voices create change.

 our voices create change.

-The Earth Hour 2018 #Connect2Earth artwork features images of the unique wildlife and
+The Earth Hour 2018 #Connect2Earth artwork featured images of the unique wildlife and

 beautiful places that are at the forefront of climate change, with the hero creative featuring